CtrlK

 Actionability

-No concrete code examples, no executable commands, no specific tool configurations, no copy-paste ready snippets.
+Despite being about API documentation, there is zero executable code, no concrete OpenAPI spec examples, no specific commands, no tool invocations, and no copy-paste-ready snippets.
 Everything is described at an abstract level ('OpenAPI 3.1+ specification authoring with advanced features') without showing how to actually do anything.

 1 / 3